CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Network, Key Variables, and Linear-Quadratic Regulators

 \subsection{Output Feedback}

-In practice, it is often unfeasible to measure the full state of a system as required for full-state feedback.
-When the full state is not measured, the LQR design problem is referred to as ``output feedback''.
+In practice, it is often unfeasible to measure the full state of a system as required for a full-state feedback controller.
+When the full state is not accessible for feedback, the LQR design problem is referred to as ``static output feedback''.
 In this section, we cover the case in which only the mass of $\text{CO}_2$ in the target area is known, i.e., in the compartment $c^1_{1,1}$.
 Thus,